odinuv/web/en/apv/walkthrough/css/bootstrap.md

 Linking Bootstrap to your app is simple: go to their download page and copy those few lines from "Bootstrap CDN" section.
 You can also download whole Bootstrap in zip archive if you want.
 You just need to link bootstrap.min.css, bootstrap-theme.min.css and bootstrap.min.js in your `<head>`.
-Do not break Bootstrap folder structure.
-If you want to use Bootstrap's [JavaScript](todo) features, you should also link [jQuery](https://jquery.com) (also available via CDN) before bootstrap.min.js.
+Do not break Bootstrap directory structure.
+If you want to use Bootstrap's [JavaScript](/en/apv/walkthrough/javascript/) features, you should also link
+[jQuery](https://jquery.com) (also available via CDN) before bootstrap.min.js.

 ### Tables, forms, inputs, pagination, navigation...